HarduinLearnsCoding/HarduinImplementsFaceClassification/Readme.md

-# Statistical Pattern Recognition (ENEE633)
+# Implementing Face Classifier using Statistical Techniques

-Implemented the following:
+No libraries were used to implement the following:

+1. **Classifiers**

   1. Bayes Classifier

   2. KNN Classifier

   3. Kernel SVM

   4. AdaBoost SVM

+2. **Dimensionality Reduction**

-5. PCA
+  1. PCA

-6. Multiclass LDA
+  2. Multiclass LDA

-Datasets:
+3. **Datasets**

   1. DATA

   2. POSE

-Classification task:
+4. **Classification task**

-1. Identify Subject
+  1. Identify the subject

-2. Discriminate Neutral and Expressive faces
+  2. Discriminate between three different expressions of a subject